 Part 10 – Flooring, Cabinets, and Tile

-The end was in sight even though it was only July and there was still lots to do.
+The end was in sight even though it was only July and there was still lots to do such as flooring and cabinets.
 The work became easier to tackle each night since each task could be split into smaller tasks and progress was more rewarding to see.

 With the flooring down, the cabinets were installed shortly after.
 Since we only installed cabinet bases and no tops, it was a quick install and fit great in the space we had.
 In the past, we had our cabinets built by a carpenter, but for this design, the sizes were very common and the layout was simple so we ordered the Bali-colored cabinets from a manufacturer.